-The operational lifetime test is intended to establish with reasonable confidence that the beacon will function at its minimum operating temperature for its rated life using a battery that has reached its expiration date.
-To accomplish this, the lifetime test of a beacon with its circuits powered from the beacon battery prior to beacon activation shall be performed with a fresh battery pack which has been discharged to take into account:
+The operating lifetime at minimum temperature test is intended to establish with reasonable confidence that the beacon will function at its minimum operating temperature for the manufacturer-declared minimum operating lifetime, using a battery that has reached its expiration date.
+To accomplish this, prior to the operating lifetime at minimum temperature test the beacon battery pack powering beacon circuits shall be discharged to take into account:

-- i. the depletion in battery power resulting from normal battery loss of energy due to battery ageing over the rated life of the battery pack, - ii. the average current drain resulting from constant operation of the circuits powered from the beacon battery prior to beacon activation over the rated life of the battery pack, - iii. the number of self-tests, as recommended by the beacon manufacturer and, when the function is included, the maximum number and maximum duration of GNSS self-test transmissions, over the rated life of the battery pack (the beacon manufacturer shall substantiate the method(s) used to determine the corresponding current drain(s)), - iv. the worst case depletion in battery power due to current draw that cannot be replicated during the lifetime test, for example, to account for any difference between the actual output power setting of the test unit homer transmitter and the output power of the homer transmitter, as declared by the beacon manufacturer in Annex G, and - v. a correction coefficient of 1.65 applied to item (ii) and item (iii) to account for differences between battery to battery, beacon to beacon and the possibility of exceeding the battery replacement time.
+- i. the depletion in battery power resulting from normal battery loss of energy due to battery ageing over the rated life of the battery pack, - ii. the average current drain resulting from constant operation of the circuits powered from the beacon battery prior to beacon activation over the rated life of the battery pack, - iii. the number of self-tests, as recommended by the beacon manufacturer and, when the function is included, the maximum number and maximum duration of GNSS self-test transmissions, over the rated life of the battery pack (the beacon manufacturer shall substantiate the method(s) used to determine the corresponding current drain(s)), - iv. the worst case depletion in battery power due to current draw that cannot be replicated during the operating lifetime at minimum temperature test, for example, to account for any difference between the actual output power setting of the test unit homer transmitter and the output power of the homer transmitter, as declared by the beacon manufacturer in Annex G, and - v. a correction coefficient of 1.65 applied to item (ii) and item (iii) to account for differences between battery to battery, beacon to beacon and the possibility of exceeding the battery replacement time.

-After the battery pack has been appropriately discharged, the beacon is tested at its minimum operating temperature for its rated life as indicated above.
-Discharge of the battery may be replaced by the equivalent extension of the operating lifetime test.
+After the battery pack has been appropriately discharged, the beacon is tested at its minimum operating temperature for duration of the beacon manufacturer-declared duration of minimum operating lifetime, as indicated above.
+Discharge of the battery may be replaced by the equivalent extension of the operating lifetime at minimum temperature test.

 Measurements shall start after soaking of beacon at minimum temperature for 2 hours, upon beacon activation, without allowing a beacon warm-up.
-However, compliance to medium-term frequency stability requirements (not applicable to ELT(DT)s) is applicable only for measurements taken 15 minutes after beacon activation, in accordance with C/S T.001 section 2.3.1.
+However, compliance to the medium-term frequency stability requirements (not applicable to ELT(DT)s) is applicable only for measurements taken 15 minutes after the test beacon activation, in accordance with C/S T.001 section 2.3.1.

-If applicable, homer transmitter characteristics, including homer frequency, peak power level and transmitter duty cycle shall be measured during the lifetime test at least in the beginning and at the end of the test and the results recorded in Table F.1.
+If applicable, homer transmitter characteristics, including homer frequency, peak power level and transmitter duty cycle shall be measured during the operating lifetime at minimum temperature test at least in the beginning and at the end of the test and the results recorded in Table F.1.